 If your vehicle is being registered for the first time in Virginia and has a current valid emissions certificate (performed in the last 12 months), it may be titled and registered without a Virginia emissions inspection.

 For information about emissions inspections and the locations of inspection stations, contact the Department of Environment Quality at (703)583-3900 or toll free in Virginia at 1-800-275-3844.

 From the moment you register your vehicle to the day the registration period expires, your vehicle must be covered by a liability policy issued by an insurance company licensed to do business in Virginia - even if the vehicle is not working or not being used.
-Virginia law requires the following minimum insurance coverage for all registered vehicles.
+For all registered vehicles, Virginia law requires the minimum insurance coverage set forth in the Code of Virginia § 46.2-472.

 If insurance is not an option, you must pay a $500 uninsured motor vehicle fee (UMV).
 Paying this fee does not provide insurance coverage, but it does allow you to register and operate your vehicle in Virginia for one year.

 If you register your vehicle in Virginia but do not cover the vehicle with liability insurance and do not pay the UMV fee, you face a $500 fine, suspension of your driver's license and vehicle registration(s), and higher insurance premiums for the next three years.
 Whenever you obtain or cancel a liability policy, or add or remove a vehicle from a policy, the insurance company notifies DMV immediately.
 Why take chances?
 Get insurance on your vehicle before you register it.